capensisma/Herald/README.md

 ```

 #### On the Server
 You can create a new notification on the server with createNotification.
+This is what actually creates the notification.
+It calls on the courier newPost to figure out what metadata you it needs.
+When its saved in the database the courier will be sure to deliver it via the appropriate media.
+In this case onsite, so it will be sent to the client for in app display.

 ```js

 params = {